AlexCuadron/ThinkingAgent/README.md

 # Overview

-AgentThink is a systematic evaluation framework that automatically rates overthinking behavior in large language models.
-The framework focuses on detecting when models prefer their internal reasoning chain over interacting with the environment, a critical issue in agentic tasks.
+AgentThink is a systematic evaluation framework that automatically identifies failure patterns in large language models.

-The framework evaluates three key aspects of overthinking:
-1. **Analysis Paralysis**: When models focus on heavy planning instead of interacting with the environment
-2. **Rogue Actions**: When models generate multiple actions without waiting for environment feedback
-3. **Premature Disengagement**: When models conclude tasks without proper environment verification

 # Getting Started